ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 These are the instructions to quickly deploy Kubernetes Pi-cluster using the following tools:
 - [cloud-init](https://cloudinit.readthedocs.io/en/latest/): to automate initial OS installation/configuration on each node of the cluster
-- [Ansible](https://docs.ansible.com/): to automatically configure cluster nodes, install and configure external services (DNS, DHCP, Firewall, S3 Storage server, Hashicorp Vault), install K3S, and bootstrap the cluster through installation and configuration of FluxCD
+- [Ansible](https://docs.ansible.com/): to automatically configure cluster nodes, and orchestrate the installation and configuration, via Terraform, of external services (DNS, DHCP, Firewall, S3 Storage server, Hashicorp Vault),  K3S, and bootstrapping the cluster through installation and configuration of FluxCD
+- Terraform/[OpenTofu](https://opentofu.io/): to configure external servies like Hashicorp Vault and MinIO S3 server.
 - [Flux CD](https://fluxcd.io/): to automatically deploy Applications to Kuberenetes cluster from manifest files in Git repository.

 {{site.data.alerts.note}}